varlabz/qterm/README.md

 # Use Google's Gemini model (Docker version)
 qtdg -i "Tell me about quantum computing"

+# Use OpenAI with custom base URL (npm version)
+qtc -i "What's the weather like today?"

+# Use with MCP configuration (npm version)
+qtm -i "Use the MCP tools to analyze this data"

+# Use OpenAI with custom base URL (Docker version)
+qtdc -i "What's the weather like today?"

+# Use with MCP configuration (Docker version)
+qtdm -i "Use the MCP tools to analyze this data"

 # Use with access to local files (Docker version)
 qtdl -i "Analyze the file in /workspace/myfile.txt"
 ```